sharpk/parts-db/README.rst

 Partridge
 ======

+A basic electronic parts database.

-The basic blog app built in the Flask `tutorial`_.
+This project is based on the Flaskr blog app built in the Flask `tutorial`_.

 .. _tutorial: https://flask.palletsprojects.com/tutorial/